unison-code/llvm/README.md

 ## Building, Testing, and Installing

-Just checkout one of the branches with a `-unison` suffix (corresponding to upstream LLVM's master and release branches) and follow the instructions provided at LLVM's [website](http://llvm.org/docs/GettingStarted.html) as usual.
+Just checkout `release_38-unison`(corresponding to upstream LLVM's master and release branch) and follow the instructions provided at LLVM's [website](http://llvm.org/docs/GettingStarted.html) as usual.

 ## Running

 Just run `llc` on the LLVM IR module to be compiled to assembly code with the flag `-unison`.
-For example, to compile the LLVM IR module `foo.ll` to Hexagon V4 assembly code with Unison, just run:
+For example, to compile the LLVM IR module `foo.ll` (foo.ll file is not included in the package, just an illustrative example) to Hexagon
+V4 assembly code with Unison, just run:

 ```